listcall/lica/README.md

 Session host:
 - start a tmate session `script/tmate/start`
-- publish a session token `script/tmate/token`
+- publish the session address `script/tmate/address`
-  the remote access token is published onto SSH-Chat
+  the session address is published onto SSH-Chat

 Session participant:
-- enter the ssh command with session token on your command line
+- enter the ssh command with session address on your command line

 ### File Transfer